 From Mexico’s Día de Los Muertos (Day of the Dead) to NYC’s Greenwich Village Halloween Parade, festivals are a big part of how we celebrate Halloween.
-If you are interested in taking a vacation to a Halloween festival, you can choose from spine-tingling chills in Salem, or a more celebratory destination like the PNW village, where Practical Magic was filmed that transforms into a pumpkin fest each October.
+If you are interested in taking a vacation to a Halloween festival, you can choose from spine-tingling chills in Salem, or a more celebratory destination like the PNW village where Practical Magic was filmed which transforms into a pumpkin-fest each October.

 If haunted destinations are a little too real for you, spooky museums may be the perfect destination for Halloween travel.
 Natural History museums, particularly those running on a lower budget in old universities can be just spooky enough to offer some creepy spine-tingles without crossing the line into spooky-scary territory.

 I’ve done more than my share of traveling over Halloween: 🍂 I’ve spent autumn in Transylvania and even lived in an apartment on the 👻 haunted Seattle walking tour!
 Here are some of my favorite Halloween travel destinations from my October vacations.

 Best Destinations for Halloween Travel